hpcaubuserguide/hpcaub_userguide/userdoc/arza/getting_connected.rst

 Connecting to a graphical user interface
 ========================================

-VNC session are useful only if you want to have a desktop like environment on the HPC cluster displayed on your computer.
-Such desktop environments are useful for example for lightweight visualizations of data that are on the HPC cluster or for testing and prototyping.
+VNC session are useful only if you want to have a desktop like environment that runs on the HPC cluster but is displayed on your computer with which the user can interact (e.g with a mouse).
+Such desktop environments are useful for example for lightweight visualizations of data that are rendered on the HPC cluster or for testing and prototyping.
 In this section the procedure for creating a VNC session on the head node is described.

 .. note::